SteeltoeOSS/Documentation/api/v3/security/redis-key-storage-provider.md

 cf restage myApp
 ```

->NOTE: The preceding commands are for the Redis service provided by Pivotal on Cloud Foundry.
+>The preceding commands are for the Redis service provided by Pivotal on Cloud Foundry.
 If you use a different service, you have to adjust the `create-service` command.

 Once the service is bound to your application, the settings are available in `VCAP_SERVICES`.